valfulton/Atlantic-ADSHADE-Peace/README.md

 A new instanct of the Worker Agent deployed with the same code will have access to the same methods in the Smart Contract, this is by design.
 The worker agent registration (described above) verifies the TEE and the codehash of the Worker Agent.

-The Based Agent stack design pattern protects the Smart Contract methods by registered Worker Agent's with the correct codehash.
+The Shade Agent stack design pattern protects the Smart Contract methods by registered Worker Agent's with the correct codehash.

 ## 2. Remote Attestation (RA) quote, quote collateral and docker image hashes